Torg

 Supply Chain and Trade Insights

-• The global supply chain for pasta in 2025 remains busy, but slightly tense.
+• The global supply chain for pasta remains busy, but slightly tense.
 Demand is stable, but raw material prices are fluctuating once more.
 Durum wheat (the primary ingredient in pasta) averages $250–$500 per metric ton, according to USDA ERS and international trade reports.
 Even a $100 change in price can move factory cost by about 5%.

 • Freight charges have softened but remain volatile.
 Drewry's World Container Index indicates rates at about $1,746 per 40-foot container, or about $85 per metric ton for dried pasta moving from Europe to the U.S.